deenamanick/Fullstack-course/Backend-bootcamp.md

 ---

-# Day 3: Building Your Own Server with Express.js
+# Day 3: Node.js Basics and Your First Server

+## Node.js Level

+Basic Node.js.

+Today students learn what Node.js is, how to run JavaScript outside the browser, how npm works, and how a server starts listening on a port.

 ## What are Node.js and Express.js?

-Before building our server, it's important to understand the tools we are using:
+Before building our Express server, students must understand the tools we are using:

 - **Node.js**: Normally, JavaScript only runs *inside* a web browser (like Chrome or Safari) to make web pages interactive. **Node.js** is a special runtime environment that allows JavaScript to run directly *on your computer* or *on a server*.
 This means you can use JavaScript to read files, connect to databases, and act as a backend.
 - **Express.js**: Writing a web server from scratch in pure Node.js can be complicated and repetitive. **Express.js** is a "framework" (a pre-written library of code) that makes building web servers and APIs incredibly simple.
 It handles routing and HTTP requests easily.